MutazLafi/Blox-Robot-Project/README.md

-Have a Ultrasonic sensor with servo also with Arduino Mega 2560 and SD card module to LOG The GPS Infromation To it and sound sensor just clap and he will Make Somthing Have Speaker so He can Speak some Words
+Have a Ultrasonic sensor with servo also with Arduino Mega 2560 and SD card module to LOG The GPS Infromation To it and sound sensor just clap and he will Make Something

 The Maker And Coder of this Robot:
 Mutaz Lafi